walinejs/waline/docs/src/en/reference/component.md

   }
   ```

-Customize search featreus, you can disable search function by setting it to `false`.
+Customize search features, you can disable search function by setting it to `false`.

 ## copyright